 Median nerve dysfunction; Median nerve entrapment

-The median nerve provides feeling and movement to the "thumb side" of the hand (the palm, thumb, index finger, middle finger, and thumb side of the ring finger).
+The median nerve provides feeling and movement to the thumb side of the hand, including the palm, thumb, index finger, middle finger, and thumb side of the ring finger.

 Some people who develop this problem were born with a carpal tunnel that is small.

-Carpal tunnel syndrome occurs most often in people 30 to 60 years old, and is more common in women than men.
+Carpal tunnel syndrome occurs most often in people 30 to 60 years old.
+It is more common in women than men.